Router Problems ! How to Troubleshoot At Home

 5: Wireless Router Problems: Change the Wireless Channel

-If there are too many wireless routers nearby, there’s a good chance you may be facing interference from other wireless routers.
-Try changing your router’s operating wireless channel to reduce this interference, this will improve your wireless signal.
+There’s a good chance you may be facing interference from other wireless routers.
+Try changing your router’s operating wireless channel to reduce this interference, this will definitely improve your wireless signal.

 If you have an Android smartphone or a tablet, the Wi-Fi Analyzer app can help you Show the Wi-Fi channels around you.
 Choose the less crowded channel for your wireless router.